-Everyone has a different level of stamina and endurance power.
+Everyone has a different level of stamina and endurance power and ability.
 Based on this, the adventurous trek s/he should choose also varies.
-So, first know about yourself and then choose the best trek grade that suits your physical and mental health.
+So, first know about yourself and then choose the best trek grade that suits both your physical and mental health.

 Of all the outdoor adventures, trekking is one of the most physically demanding.
 It is both delightful and challenging all at the same time.
 However, this sport also requires an environment that provides both beauty and the right amount of danger.

 The scenery has to literally and figuratively take your breath away for it to be satisfying.
 For most trekkers, succeeding a challenging trail is what makes this activity worth the preparation and effort.
 Granted that different people have different experiences and endurance levels, determining your right trek grade is important to ensure your safety and the quality of your trip.

 Why It’s Important to Know Your Trek Grade

 A successful and fun trek experience is like finding a date.
 For it to be enjoyable, you have to fit in and be on the same page as your date.
 In other words, certain things have to be taken into account for you to enjoy your trek.